1983 Chicago mayoral election: Exit polls

-According to an exit poll conducted by the Associated Press and WMAQ-TV, Byrne received 47% of the white vote to Daley's 46% and Washington's 6%.
-Washington received 84% of the black vote.
+According to an exit poll conducted by the Associated Press and WMAQ-TV, Byrne received 47% of the white vote, Daley received 46%, and Washington received 6%.
+Washington received 84% of the Black vote.
+Additionally, a March report said that Byrne received 51% of the Hispanic vote to Daley 35% and Washington 13%.

 Republican primary

 Campaign

 Former state Representative Bernard Epton won the Republican nomination.
-Epton reluctantly ran after being urged by party leaders such as Governor James Thompson, who had personally called Epton, offering his gubernatorial campaign staff to help out on a prospective mayoral candidacy.
-Epton was the only established figure who agreed to seek the nomination, and had all but formally secured the nomination at party meetings in November.
-Chicago had not elected a Republican mayor in 56 years.
-At the time, Chicago had no Republican aldermen on its City Council.
-While Chicago was regarded as overwhelmingly Democratic, it was hoped by many Republicans that if Washington were nominated by the Democrats, many white voters would vote for the Republican nominee.
+Epton reluctantly ran after being urged by party leaders, such as Governor James Thompson, who had personally called Epton and offered his gubernatorial campaign staff to help with a prospective mayoral candidacy.
+Epton was the only established figure who agreed to seek the nomination and effectively secured it at party meetings in November.
+He was viewed largely as a moderate figure and had previously marched in Memphis after the assassination of Martin Luther King Jr.

+Chicago had not elected a Republican mayor in 56 years, and at the time, had no Republican aldermen on its City Council.
+While Chicago was regarded as overwhelmingly Democratic, many Republicans hoped that if the Democrats nominated Washington, white voters would be more likely to vote for the Republican nominee.
 Epton stated, "Chicago has been regarded for too long as a Democratic stronghold.
 It's about time we change that image."
-Epton was ultimately unopposed on the Republican primary ballot after candidates Ralph G. Medly, William Arthur Murray, and Raymond Wardingley saw their names removed from the ballot due to issues with their petitions.
-During the primary, Epton raised $41,000, of which almost entirely came from self-donations or donations from family.
+Epton was ultimately unopposed after candidates Ralph G. Medly, William Arthur Murray, and Raymond Wardingley had their names removed from the ballot due to petition issues.
+During the primary, Epton raised $41,000, almost entirely from self-donations and family donations.

 Independent candidates

 Ed Warren ran as a candidate for the Socialist Workers Party.
-Warren was an unemployed garment worker who supported a 30-hour work week and to demand from the federal government that money spent in Central America be re-allocated to the city of Chicago.
+Warren was an unemployed garment worker who supported a 30-hour workweek and demanded that the federal government reallocate funds spent in Central America to Chicago.
 During the campaign, federal officials launched an investigation into allegations that a city official offered Warren $1 million and a city job to withdraw from the race and be replaced by a different candidate.

-During the primary, aldermen Roman Pucinski and Edward Burke both expressed interest in November 1982 in running an independent general election bid if Washington was the Democratic nominee.
-Neither of them would run.
+In November 1982, aldermen Roman Pucinski and Edward Burke both expressed interest in running an independent general election bid if Washington were the Democratic nominee.
+Both men ultimately ran for re-election.